Peter Hall

 Background

-Dr Peter Hall is an academic Medical Oncologist with a research interest in Health Economics, Data Science and Health Technology Assessment in Cancer.
-He treats patients with breast cancer within the NHS at the Edinburgh Cancer Centre.
+Professor Peter Hall is an academic Medical Oncologist with a research interest in Health Economics, Data Science and Health Technology Assessment in Cancer.
+He treats patients with breast cancer at the NHS Edinburgh Cancer Centre.

 He graduated from the University of Edinburgh Medical School in 2003, undertaking general medical training in Fife and Dundee.
 He commenced specialist training in Medical Oncology with the Yorkshire Deanery in 2006.
 He undertook a NICE scholarship in 2007.
 He completed a PhD in Health Economics and Clinical Trial design at the University of Leeds in 2012.
 In 2014 he took up his current position in Edinburgh.

-He leads the Edinburgh Health Economics Group within the University of Edinburgh Clinical Trials Unit.
+He leads the Edinburgh Health Economics Group within the University of Edinburgh.
 He has been a NICE Appraisal Committee member 2017-2020.
-He is a Visiting Associate Professor of Health Economics at the Academic Unit of Health Economics, University of Leeds .
-He also runs the Cancer Informatics Programme at the Edinburgh Cancer Centre.

 Publications on Google Scholar | ORCID ID 0000-0001-6015-7841 | Scopus Author ID: 7403693888 | Research Gate